• videocam On-Demand Webinar

 Orrick, Herrington & Sutcliffe LLP

-Widely recognized as a digital health thought leader, Mr. Sherer counsels health care providers and suppliers – including hospital systems, national telehealth platforms, investors and digital health startups – on issues involving regulatory compliance, transactions and innovative business arrangements.
-He advises clients on the full range of regulatory health care issues facing digital health stakeholders.
-His telehealth experience includes advising on compliance with state licensure requirements for physicians and non-physician practitioners, corporate practice of medicine issues, remote prescribing (including controlled substances), patient consent and Medicare, Medicaid and commercial reimbursement.
-Mr. Sher advises clients on compliance with laws against fraud and abuse, including federal and state anti-kickback and self-referral laws, as well as privacy issues arising under HIPAA and its state-level counterparts.
-He has substantial experience pertaining to structuring, operationalizing and scaling “PC-MSO” arrangements across all 50 states.
-Mr. Sherer also advises venture capital and private equity firms conducting regulatory diligence associated with investments in digital health and health care technology ventures, from seed stage funding to nine-figure raises.
+Mr. Sherer provides business-oriented guidance to help those reshaping the U.S. health care industry, serving as a strategic advisor and "product counsel" to digital health, health tech, and healthcare companies – from seed stage startups to national health systems and publicly traded companies – focusing on regulatory compliance, transactions and innovative business arrangements.
+Mr. Sherer advises clients on the full range of regulatory health care issues facing digital health stakeholders.
+His depth and breadth of experience enables him to help established and early-stage companies navigate a complex and ever-changing business and regulatory landscape.
+Mr. Sherer’s telehealth experience includes advising on compliance with state licensure requirements for physicians and non-physician practitioners, corporate practice of medicine issues, remote prescribing (including controlled substances), patient consent and Medicare, Medicaid and commercial reimbursement.
+He advises clients on compliance with laws against fraud and abuse, including federal and state anti-kickback and self-referral laws, as well as privacy issues arising under HIPAA and its state-level counterparts.
+Mr. Sherer has substantial experience pertaining to structuring, operationalizing and scaling “PC-MSO” arrangements across all 50 states.
+He also advises venture capital and private equity firms conducting regulatory diligence associated with investments in digital health and health care technology ventures, from seed stage funding to nine-figure raises.

 Credit Information